 Have gear to sell?
 You can sign up for a free Geartrade account to sell your gently used outdoor gear, too!
 You can list it yourself or send it to Geartrade and they’ll sell it for you and send you the cash when your stuff sells.

 The founder of Patagonia literally created the 1% for the Planet program, which encourages companies to contribute one percent of total annual sales to grassroots environmental groups.
 So you know these guys are leaders even among other ethical outdoor brands who are looking to keep clothes out of landfills and to use sustainable materials in production.

-Why do I call REI an ethical brand?
-Because REI gives 70 percent of its profits back to co-op members, employee profit-sharing and retirement plans, and non-profits committed to preserving the environment.
-REI is all about giving its money to the outdoor community.
+You’ll enjoy even more perks if you join the REI Co-Op.
+REI gives 70 percent of its profits back to co-op members, employee profit-sharing and retirement plans, and non-profits committed to preserving the environment.
+Co-Op members can also trade in gently used clothes.
+See below.

-I am a fan of the North Face for their limited lifetime warranty on most products.
-You know their outdoor clothes are built to last!
-But if you want to recycle your gear from the North Face or from any brand and receive $10 off on your next purchase of $100 or more.
+I’m a fan of the North Face for their (limited) lifetime warranty on most products.
+But you can also recycle your outdoor clothing from the North Face or from any brand and receive $10 off on your next purchase of $100 or more.
 Drop your items in the North Face Clothes the Loop bin at retail locations.
 Used clothes are sent to the non-profit Soles4Souls and repurposed for children experiencing homelessness.

 I mentioned Patagonia above because, like REI and Geartrade, this sustainable outdoor outfitter sells used gear and accepts gently used Patagonia brand items for store credit.

 But keep an eye on their web specials, featuring past-season ethical outdoor clothing on the cheap!